tychart/BYU-CS-224-LABS/gdb-primer.md

 * To exit gdb: `quit` or `q`

 ### Breakpoints
 * Setting a breakpoint: `break myxxd.c:37` or `b myxxd.c:37`.
-Any line number, label, or memory address can be specified.
+Any line number, label (like a function name (i.e. main)), or memory address can be specified.
 * View current breakpoints: `info breakpoints`
 * Deleting a breakpoint: `delete 1` or `d 1`, where 1 is the number of the breakpoint to be deleted (shown as `Num` in the output of `info breakpoints`)